vahpetr/Xbox.DriverConvertor/README.md

 Mount xbox disc and execute command:
 `sudo ./Xbox.DriverConvertor toggle`

-After making changes, call the command again, otherwise the xbox will not recognize the disk.
+After making changes, dismount disc and call the command again, otherwise the xbox will not recognize the disc.

 ## Note